shanif3/NLP/HW1/README.md

 ### How to use
 The project includes 5 files: `main.py`, `README.md`, `word2vec.pkl`, `twit_model.pkl` and `wiki_news_model.pkl`.
-By running `main.py` script, you will have to choose which coomand you want to excaute:
+By running `main.py` script, you will have to choose which command you want to execute:
 - enerating lists of the most similar words
 - Polysemous Words
 - Synonyms and Antonyms